Climate Change and Biodiversity

 Over the last few years, Council has embarked on a journey towards a major organisational behaviour shift ensuring climate change considerations are reflected in decision making, policy setting, projects, and service delivery.

-You’ll also find at the site news updates and information about partner organisations and the independent Climate Reference Group that advises Council.
+On the Climate Action website, you will also find news updates, information and partner organisations and the independent Climate Reference Group that advises Council.

 Climate Reference Group

 The Climate Reference Group is made up of community leaders and climate experts to provide advice to Council’s climate action team.
-The group, chaired by Dr Leslie Van Gelder, has been particularly instrumental in the development of the draft Climate and Biodiversity Plan 2022-2025, including advocating for a stronger focus on biodiversity.
+The group, chaired by Dr Leslie Van Gelder, has been particularly instrumental in the development of the draft Climate and Biodiversity Plan 2025-2028.

 Further information